Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 It's using a library to calculate the actual new IP based on `NthSubnet`.
 I did some bit shifting myself, but that turned out to be not so error resilient and didn't handle some edge cases that the library already did.

-However, this research all turned out to be mute once I re-read my notes and some of the docs and I internalised the point that all subnets have a fixed prefix length of 64.
+However, this research all turned out to be mute once I re-read my notes and some of the docs and I internalized the point that all subnets have a fixed prefix length of `64`.
 And further reading about subnet IDs in IPv6 and creating IPv6 clusters using the console it became apparent that subnets are super easy, barely an inconvenience.

 See, it basically works like this.
 You get an IPv6 pool and an IPv6 address with a fixed prefix length of 56.
 You need to